This week inHusker history

-The week of June 24-30, looking back in stretches of years divisible by five:
+The week of June 24-30, looking back in five-year intervals

 1992: Oregon's Bill Byrne is named successor to Bob Devaney as athletic director at Nebraska, effective Jan.
-4, 1993, after a search committee narrowed the field to three finalists.
+4, 1993.

 2002: Freshman cornerback Fabian Washington gets a jump on his Nebraska career.